Dermi Lusala: Coventry City

 On 1 July 2022, Lusala signed a two-year contract with Championship club Coventry City on a free transfer.
 On 25 November 2022, he joined Southern League Premier Division Central club Barwell on a one-month loan and made four appearances.
 Lusala was a part of the Coventry City U21 team which reached the final of the 2022–23 Birmingham Senior Cup.

 During the 2023–24 pre-season, Lusala was included in the first team squad for its training camp in Portugal.
 Lusala was an unused substitute on 16 occasions during the 2023–24 season and was released when his contract expired.

 Buxton

 After a successful trial, Lusala transferred to National League North club Buxton on 10 August 2024 and signed a one-year contract, with the option of a further year.
 He made eight appearances, before succumbing to injury.
 In order to build match fitness after his recovery, Lusala joined Northern Premier League Premier Division club Matlock Town on a one-month loan on 15 November and made three appearances.
 He made 29 appearances during a 2024–25 season which concluded with defeat in the National League North playoff quarter-finals.
 The club exercised its option on Lusala's contract for the 2025–26 season, but he elected to transfer away in June 2025.

 Dagenham & Redbridge

 On 27 June 2025, Lusala signed a two-year contract with National League South club Dagenham & Redbridge for an undisclosed fee.
+He made 38 appearances and scored three goals during a mid-table 2025–26 season and had his contract terminated by mutual consent in June 2026.

+Maidstone United

+On 19 June 2026, Lusala signed an undisclosed-length contract with National League South club Maidstone United.

 International career

-Lusala was capped by England at U16 level.
+Lusala was capped by England at under-15 and under-16 level.